DDI-Metadata-Builder/ddi-metadata-builder.github.io/README.md

 The extended mode is intended for users who need a richer description of their data, including metadata commonly imported from statistical formats such as Stata, SPSS, or SAS.

-### Upload and schema-based XML validation
+### Schema-based DDI validation

-Users can upload an existing XML file and varlidate against DDI codebook schema.
+Users can upload an existing XML file and validate against DDI codebook schema.
 And continue processing it in the interface.

 This supports iterative metadata creation instead of requiring users to start from the beginning each time.